bu-cms/bucoffea/README.md

 Instructions for how to setup a virtual environment are all over the internet, one example is [here](https://hepdata-lib.readthedocs.io/en/latest/setup.html#sec-setup-virtualenv).

-### Setup at LPC
+### Setup on LXPlus / LPC
-If you want to run at LPC, use these instructions to create and activate a working environment:
+If you want to run at either LXPlus or the LPC infrastructure, use these instructions to create and activate a working environment:

 ```
 source /cvmfs/sft.cern.ch/lcg/views/LCG_95apython3/x86_64-centos7-gcc8-opt/setup.sh